hyperlearningai/ontopop/README.md

 ## <a name="introduction"></a>1.
 Introduction

-OntoPop is an open-source collection of event-driven microservices and APIs that enable consumer applications to visualise, search, explore and manage version-controlled ontologies.
+OntoPop is an open-source software project that enables the visualisation, search, exploration and management of version-controlled ontologies, delivered through a collection of event-driven microservices and APIs.
 <br/>

 ### <a name="vision"></a>1.1.
 Vision